syonip/song-packer/README.md

 This will create a "packed" folder named "riff idea 099000.packed", which has mp3 instead of wav media files.
 This folder cannot be opened in Studio One until it is "unpacked"

+> Before packing you can bounce some of the audio events so there are less files, and then Song -> Remove unused files.

 ### Unpack a song
 `python .\s1packer.py --directory "C:\Users\Johnny\Documents\Studio One\Songs\riff idea 099000.packed" --unpack=True`